rhx/SwiftGModule/README.md

 ## Usage

 Normally, you don't build this package directly (but for testing you can - see 'Building' below).
-Instead you need to embed SwiftGObject into your own project using the [Swift Package Manager](https://swift.org/package-manager/).
-After installing the prerequisites (see 'Prerequisites' below), add `SwiftGObject` as a dependency to your `Package.swift` file, e.g.:
+Instead you need to embed SwiftGModule into your own project using the [Swift Package Manager](https://swift.org/package-manager/).
+After installing the prerequisites (see 'Prerequisites' below), add `SwiftGModule` as a dependency to your `Package.swift` file, e.g.:

 ```Swift
 // swift-tools-version:5.3